ZijianHe/koa-router/README.md

 Named route parameters are captured and added to `ctx.params`.

-Capture groups from regular expression routes are also added to `ctx.params`, which is an array.
+Capture groups from regular expression routes are added to `ctx.captures`, which is an array.

 ##### Named parameters